jvrsantacruz/scripts/backup/README.md

 ## The Plan file

 The plan file supports each single command-line option in its *long* form.
 For single options, just write `name: value`, for multiple options, the ones that can have more than one value, you set a *YAML* list.

-For example, to set two paths as origins, you would write a YAML list:
+For example, to set two paths as origins, you would write a YAML list in the config file:

 	origins:
 	- /path/value
 	- /path/other

+All available options for a plan can be consulted by calling the script using the `--list-opts` flag.
+It will show each option, showing if its a list and its default value.

 ### Plan examples